Nathan13888/VisitorBadgeReloaded/README.md

 # Visitor Badge Reloaded ✨
+> 02/06/24: DEPRECATED vbr.wocr.tk (Freenom killed the domain...
+I renewed half a year ago btw).
+Please use the new domain name!

 > 12/03/23: NOTICE - there sill be scheduled downtime between Dec 5th evening and Dec 7 morning due to server room maintainance ;)

+> 7/19/23: **Looking for new maintainers!** If interested please submit a PR including "Maintainer" in the title.

 > 6/20/23: VBR will be down for several days (shouldn't happen again).
 Sorry for the inconvenience :/